 - You can add a bit more milk if your smoothie is too thick or won’t fully blend.
 High-powered blenders typically do a great job of blending frozen ingredients, but if you have a regular blender, you may need to add more milk to get things moving.

 - To blend, start with the blender on low speed, then gradually increase to high speed.
-This will help fully blend and incorporate all ingredients really well.
+This will incorporate all of the ingredients really well.
 End with the blender on low speed.

 You can give any smoothie a boost of vitamins and minerals by adding some nutrient-rich ingredients.
 Here are some suggestions:

-Ground flaxseed – this is a great ingredient to add to smoothies for a boost of fiber, healthy fats and antioxidants.
-A tablespoon is a good amount to add.
+- Ground Flaxseed – this is a great ingredient to add to smoothies for a boost of fiber, healthy fats, and antioxidants.

-Oats – to really give your smoothie staying power and to help thicken it, you can add in 1/3 cup of oats.
+- Oats – to really give your smoothie staying power and help thicken it, you can add in ⅓ cup of oats.
 Use rolled oats or quick oats.
 Steel cut oats will not blend well.

-Avocado – adding about 1/4 or 1/2 an avocado adds healthy fats and creates a thick, creaminess to your smoothie.
+- Avocado – adding about ¼ or ½ of an avocado adds healthy fats and creates a thick, creaminess to your smoothie.

 - Clean Eating Sweet Green Smoothie